 Until a baby weighs nine pounds, they physically can’t sleep for more than 5 hours in one stretch — since their stomach is simply too small to go that long between feedings.
 At night, expect a one-month-old baby to need to feed every three to four hours.

-Swaddling the Baby Helps at Night
+Swaddling Helps When Baby is Fighting Sleep at Night

 Outside of needing to be fed, 1-month-old babies wake up in the middle of the night when they need a diaper change, are suffering from a bit of colic or reflux, or are otherwise cold or uncomfortable.
 If you’ve already handled all of these, and the baby is still waking up between feedings, Peterson coaches parents to try swaddling, which not only makes baby feel safe and comfy, it helps contain those motor reflexes that can jolt her awake just as she was falling into a deep sleep.

 There’s no letting a one-month-old baby “cry it out,” or other types of sleep training.
 He’s simply too young.
 A newborn’s parasympathetic nervous system isn’t developed enough yet to be able to self-soothe, which means an adult needs to tend to him if he wakes up and begins to cry.

 Because newborns are used to being inside mom’s body, they’re initially more content to be held while sleeping.
 But that doesn’t mean it’s in their (or your) best interest.
 A baby outside of the womb needs to learn that the bassinet is also a warm, safe, and cozy spot to sleep.
 Letting baby fall asleep, and stay asleep, in your arms sets up an unreasonable expectation for nighttime.

 If you need to catch up on your own sleep, there’s nothing wrong with napping during the day while the baby is napping.
 In fact, it’s entirely necessary.